fraserlove/nntikz/README.md

 # NNTikZ

 A collection of TikZ diagrams for neural network and deep learning concepts.
-This repository was created to provide a set of open-source diagrams for use in academic papers and presentations.
+NNTikZ is designed to provide clean and consistent figures suitable for academic papers, lecture notes, theses, and presentations.
+All diagrams are open source, easy to customize, and written entirely in TikZ/LaTeX.
+Feel free to open an issue to suggest a diagram or submit a pull request with any contributions.

 ## Examples